Wabinab/Xenoblade-Chronicles-3-The-Book/src/02_born_for_war.md

 Noah lowered his fist down, questioned, "You really think you could've taken 'em?"

-"Urggg" Lanz turned around, pulling off his hands.

-(Eunie was standing near them, arms crossed.)
+"Urggg" Lanz turned around, pulling off his hands.{{footnote: Eunie was standing near them, arms crossed.}}

 Eunie, whom was laying her back to a nearby tall obstacle, took step and walked towards them, looking first at Noah, then focusing on Lanz: "I think Joran did the right thing.
 If he hadn't used his powers back there, you'd have been first out of the running!"